scylladb/scylla-manager/docs/source/restore/index.rst

 The :ref:`sctool restore <sctool-restore>` command allows you to run a restore of backed-up data (identified by its snapshot-tag) into a cluster.
 Restore and backups are scheduled in the same manner: you can start, stop, resume, and track task progress on demand.

+.. note:: If you are using ScyllaDB Manager deployed by ScyllaDB Operator, see dedicated `ScyllaDB Operator documentation <https://operator.docs.scylladb.com/stable/nodeoperations/restore.html#>`_.

 .. note:: Restore procedure works with any cluster topologies, so backed-up cluster can have different number of nodes than restore destination cluster.

 .. warning::